Acribbs/tRNAnalysis/README.md

 ## Usage

+Further usage instructions can be accessed in the [documentation](https://trnanalysis.readthedocs.io/en/latest/).

 Run the ``trnanalysis --help`` command view the help documentation for how to run tRNAnalysis.

 To run the main trnanalysis pipeline run::